me9hanics/DataEngineering-SQL/Term1/README.md

     - **AFTER INSERT Trigger**:
         3. Add the styles if needed to the `Styles` table.
         4. Update `PaintingStyles`.
-        5. Update the analytical table with the new instance(s)
+        5. Update the analytical table with the new instance(s).

 2. **New painter added to the Artists table**:
     - **BEFORE INSERT Trigger** (as table modification is only allowed in before triggers):